-Making Gourd Birdhouses takes a little patience but can be well worth the time and effort.
+Making Gourd Birdhouses takes some patience but can be well worth the time and effort.
 Probably one of the oldest types of birdhouses known.
-Native Americans were seen hanging gourds for Purple Martins thoudsands

 Harvest a hard-shell gourd when the vine has withered.
 Be careful to leave the stem attached.

-If it is lying on a flat surface, be sure to turn frequently, A proper size for birdhouses has a diameter of about 8 to 13 inches.
+If it is lying on a flat surface, be sure to turn it frequently.
+A proper size gourd for birdhouses has a diameter of about 8 to 13 inches.

 Wash thoroughly in water, rinse in a solution of 1 part bleach and 10 parts water, and dry with a towel.

-When making gourd birdhouses discard any that become soft or wrinkled.
+When making gourd birdhouses discard any that becomes soft or wrinkled.
 To check if it is dry, give it a good shake - if the seeds rattle, you can begin making your birdhouse.

 Soak the gourd for 15 minutes in hot soapy water, and then scrape with a dull knife to remove the outer skin and mold.

 Scrub in the water with fine steel wool.
-Rinse it well and allow to dry thoroughly.
+Rinse it well and allow it to dry thoroughly.

-Also drill 2 or 3 1/4 inch holes in the bottom for drainage.
+Also, drill 2 or more 1/4-inch holes in the bottom for drainage.
 Drill the size hole necessary to encourage the birds you want to attract.

-Dip the whole thing in a wood preservative for 15 minutes, weighting it down with a brick.
+Dip the whole thing in a wood preservative for 15 minutes, weighing it down with a brick.
 Then remove it and hang it up to dry for several days.

-You can decorate anyway you like and hang it in the proper place to attract the birds you want.
+You can decorate it any way you like and hang it in the proper place to attract the birds you want.